Kevin Can Wait

 Kevin Can Wait is an American television sitcom starring Kevin James that aired on CBS from September 19, 2016, to May 7, 2018.
-The series was created by James, Rock Reuben, and Bruce Helford, and marked James' second starring role in a CBS sitcom, following The King of Queens (1998–2007).
+The series was created by James, Rock Reuben, and Bruce Helford, marking James' second starring role in a CBS sitcom, following The King of Queens (1998–2007).
 The show was directed by Andy Fickman.

-The series began with James starring as a recently retired Nassau County, New York police officer and father of three, married to Donna (Erinn Hayes).
-Beginning with the second season, the character of Donna has died, and the series' new female lead is Vanessa Cellucci (Leah Remini), Kevin's former rival on the force and now his partner at their new security company, Monkey Fist Security.
-While the first season focused on Kevin's personal and family life, the second concerns his new profession, his relationship with Vanessa and his adjustment to life as a single parent.
+The series began with James portraying Kevin Gable, a recently retired police officer from Nassau County, New York, and a father of three, who is married to Donna Gable (played by Erinn Hayes).
+However, in the second season, Donna's character is written out, having died, and the new female lead is Vanessa Cellucci (played by Leah Remini), Kevin's former rival from the police force who becomes his partner at their security company, Monkey Fist Security.
+While the first season centered on Kevin's family life and his transition into retirement, the second season shifts focus to his new career, partnership with Vanessa, and his life as a single parent.

 On May 12, 2018, CBS canceled the series after two seasons.

 Plot

-Kevin Gable is a newly retired Nassau County police officer living in Massapequa, New York, on Long Island, with his wife Donna, daughters Kendra and Sara and son Jack Cole.
-He looks forward to a carefree early retirement hanging out with his friends, who are also retired officers: Goody, Duffy and Mott.
-However, Kevin soon realizes that his smaller pension paycheck and family challenges will put those plans on hold.
-His elder daughter Kendra, who was away at college, moves back into town with her unemployed fiancé, Chale, and they begin living in the home's garage; Sara is becoming increasingly difficult, with anger-management issues; and youngest son Jack is a hypochondriac who sees the school therapist for anxiety-related issues.
+Kevin Can Wait follows Kevin Gable (James), a newly retired Nassau County police officer living in Massapequa, New York, on Long Island, with his wife Donna (Hayes) and their three children: daughters Kendra (Taylor Spreitler) and Sara (Mary-Charles Jones), and son Jack Cole (James DiGiacomo).
+Initially excited about his retirement and plans to spend carefree days with his friends—fellow retired officers Goody (Leonard Earl Howze), Duffy (Lenny Venito), and Mott (Chris Roach)—Kevin soon realizes that financial and family pressures complicate his plans.
+His eldest daughter, Kendra, returns home from college with her unemployed fiancé, Chale (Ryan Cartwright), and the couple moves into the family's garage.
+Meanwhile, Sara struggles with anger management issues, and Jack, the youngest, is a hypochondriac with anxiety, regularly seeking help from the school therapist.

-During the first season, Kevin holds various odd jobs to supplement his retirement income while the family deals with several issues, including Kendra and Chale's wedding.
-First-season episodes revolve around Kevin and Donna, although Kevin is frequently seen with his group of friends.
-Most scenes during the first season take place either at the Gable household or the bar Enzo's (where Kendra is employed and Kevin hangs out with his friends).
+During the first season, Kevin takes on various odd jobs to supplement his pension while dealing with the family's challenges, including Kendra and Chale's wedding.
+The first season primarily focuses on Kevin's interactions with his family, particularly Donna, though he is frequently shown spending time with his group of friends.
+Most scenes take place at the Gable household or at Enzo's, a local bar where Kendra works and Kevin socializes with his friends.

-Season 2 picks up more than a year after the events of the first-season finale.
-Donna has been dead for about a year, leaving the widowed Kevin with the three kids.
-He works full-time with his old rival Vanessa Cellucci in their new security company, Monkey Fist Security.
-With Donna's death, Kevin's reentry into the work force, and the regular inclusion of Vanessa, Season 2 also features more of the supporting characters not seen much in the first season.
-The Monkey Fist Security office also becomes a frequently used location.
+Season 2 begins more than a year after the events of the first season finale.
+By this time, Donna has died, leaving Kevin a widower raising his three children.
+He now works full-time with his former rival, Vanessa Cellucci (Leah Remini), at their security company, Monkey Fist Security.
+With Kevin's reentry into the workforce and Vanessa's more prominent role, the second season also introduces more supporting characters who had not appeared frequently in the first season.
+The Monkey Fist Security office becomes a key location, and the second season focuses more on Kevin's life as a single parent and his new career.